 This partnership allows us to pioneer a new model for employment inside of the prison.

 Thanakon is our local production manager and he runs the production on a daily basis.
-He coordinates the production, he buys additional materials and makes sure the team is involved in all of the processes.
-Currently, we have ten employees who have been with us since we opened last year.
-The working time is 6 hours per day, five days per week.
+He coordinates the production, he buys additional materials and makes sure the team is involved in all processes.
+Currently, we have ten employees who have been with us since our opening last year.
+They work 6 hours per day, five days per week.

 We are in contact with Thanakon everyday to stay updated on every step and with everyone from our team.